Table of Contents

 To start with, I’d like to state that there is no right or wrong way to do Twitter.
 What I’m sharing today are my personal workflow, preferences, and perspectives.
 You or others may or may not agree with all of these methods, but this is how I like to run my own account, and what works best for the moment.
-To date A Chronic Voice has more than 10,000 followers, but it took three years of hard work to get here.
+To date A Chronic Voice has about 15,000 followers on Twitter, but it took three years of hard work to get here.
 I also didn’t get here on my own, it always takes two hands to clap on social media!

 Why I Love Twitter

 If you hadn’t already figured it out, Twitter is my favourite social media platform for many reasons.
 I find it to be a good mix of user engagement and genuine content.
 I am able to share my posts with any and everybody, it’s pretty impartial like that.
 And it’s especially great for wordy content, memes, polls, and cute inline videos.
 In fact, I found all my favourite blogs and people through Twitter.

 There are content that I would have taken ages to hunt down, if I were using any other search engine including Google.
 Twitter is a powerhouse search engine that resounds with authentic human voices.
 If you’re looking for real people with a spectrum of perspectives, Twitter is the place to go.